310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
 Your boisterous nature never changes… You should really tone it down — both what you say *and* the volume you say it with.
-You are already overbearing enough.
+You are already overbearing enough as it is.

 You do *not* wish for people to be terrified of you, correct?
 {% endbubble %}